Date: Thursday, September 14

 Location: A004 Blount Hall (BLNT)

 The National Science Foundation (NSF) Research Traineeship (NRT) program is designed to encourage the development and implementation of bold, new, and potentially transformative models for STEM graduate education training that address both workforce development (emphasizing broad participation) and institutional capacity building needs in graduate education.
-The program has two tracks (the Traineeship Track and the Innovations in Graduate Education Track) and seeks proposals that ensure that graduate students in research-based master’s and doctoral degree programs develop the skills, knowledge, and competencies needed to pursue a range of STEM careers.
-For both tracks, strategic collaborations with the private sector, non-governmental organizations (NGOs), government agencies, national laboratories, field stations, teaching and learning centers, informal science centers, and academic partners are encouraged.
+The program is dedicated to effective training of STEM graduate students in high priority interdisciplinary research areas, through the use of a comprehensive traineeship model that is innovative, evidence-based, and aligned with changing workforce and research needs.
+Strategic collaborations with the private sector, non-governmental organizations (NGOs), government agencies, national laboratories, field stations, teaching and learning centers, informal science centers, and academic partners are encouraged.
 Please see the NSF NRT program page for information on past awards, the current solicitation, FAQs, and more.

 The Office of Research and Engagement (ORE) will present an information session that will provide an overview of the NRT program, the internal limited submission process, and criteria that will be used to identify proposals for submission to NSF in 2018.